-Progr am of Study: Completed Coursework (Years One and Two) Declare two primary focus fields to the graduate program coordinator at the start of the program.
-Enroll in coursework with the guidance of your academic advisor Submit your Program of Study (POS) to the graduate program coordinator in the spring of your first and second years.
-The POS will need to be approved by both focus fields in order to ensure fulfillment of field requirements.
-Maintain a graduate cumulative point-hour ratio of at least 3.0 Pass candidacy exams (Year Three) The PhD Candidacy Examination is a test of the student's knowledge of the field and allied areas of study, of the capacity to undertake independent research, and of the ability to think and express ideas clearly.
-The examination is typically held in the early fall of the third year and is composed of a written portion and an oral portion.
-Prosp ectus meetings (Year Three) The purposes of the prospectus are (1) to establish the program of research that the candidate proposes to follow in the preparation of the dissertation, (2) to indicate the significance of the planned dissertation research and its relationship to the existing body of knowledge in political science and related areas of inquiry, and (3) to provide the information on points (1) and (2)
+Program of Study: Completed Coursework (Years One and Two)

+- Declare two primary focus fields to the graduate program coordinator at the start of the program. - Enroll in coursework with the guidance of your academic advisor - Submit your Program of Study (POS) to the graduate program coordinator in the spring of your first and second years.
+The POS will need to be approved by both focus fields in order to ensure fulfillment of field requirements. - □ Maintain a graduate cumulative point-hour ratio of at least 3.0

+Pass candidacy exams (Year Three)

+The PhD Candidacy Examination is a test of the student's knowledge of the field and allied areas of study, of the capacity to undertake independent research, and of the ability to think and express ideas clearly.
+The examination is typically held in the early autumn of the third year and is composed of a written portion and an oral portion.

+Prospectus meetings (Year Three)